Get-VEPSQLRestoreSession

 Get-VEPSQLRestoreSessionExample 2.
 Getting Specific Restore Session

-This example shows how to get a specific restore session to perform operations with PostgreSQL databases.
+This example shows how to get a specific restore session started to perform operations with PostgreSQL instances.

 $session = Get-VEPSQLRestoreSession